steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 Matrix Algebra on GPU and Multicore Architectures, abbreviated as MAGMA, is a collection of next-generation dense linear algebra libraries that is designed for heterogeneous architectures, such as multiple GPUs and multi- or many-core CPUs.

 MAGMA provides implementations for CUDA, HIP, Intel Xeon Phi, and OpenCL™.
 For more information, refer to [https://icl.utk.edu/magma/index.html](https://icl.utk.edu/magma/index.html).

+### Using MAGMA for PyTorch
+Tensor is fundamental to Deep Learning techniques because it provides extensive representational functionalities and math operations.
+This data structure is represented as a multidimensional matrix.
+MAGMA accelerates tensor operations with a variety of solutions including driver routines, computational routines, BLAS routines, auxiliary routines, and utility routines.